NirmalHettiarachchi/string_matching_using_naive_algorithm/README.md

-# Data Structures & Algorithms III - SCS 2201 : String Matching Assignment - Using naive string matching algorithm
+# Data Structures & Algorithms III - SCS 2201: String Matching Assignment - Using naive string matching algorithm

-## Justification
+## Reason to Choose Naive Algorithm

-I chose to use the Naive approach for the assignment because it's easy to work with.
+I chose to use the Naive algorithm for the assignment because it's easy to work with.
 This let me concentrate on other parts of the task and still get a working solution.

 ## Pattern Matching